cfpb/design-manual/brand-guidelines/typography.md

 #### Heading followed by a heading

-For stacked headings, include 30 pixels of space after the primary heading.
+For stacked headings, include 30 px of space after the primary heading.

 </div>